gdprsdk/android-gdpr-library/README.md

   <img src="gdpr_demo_3.png" width="276" height="490"/>
 </p>
 <p align="center">
-  This is the customized/detailed GDPR SDK screen for gathering more granular consent from user.
-Here the user may consent or (not consent) to itemized privacy points.
-Checking or unchecking purposes will automatically select or unselect vendors associated to those purposes.
+  This is the customized/detailed GDPR SDK screen for gathering consent on a more granular level.
+Here the user may consent or (not consent) to itemized privacy categories and individual vendors.
+There are approximately 5 privacy categories and currently over 300 vendors!
+Checking or unchecking categories will automatically select or unselect vendors associated to those categories.
 Again, this screen exists for those users who wish to have a more granular, customized privacy setup.
 Simply consenting to "I Consent" or "I Do Not Consent" on the previous main consent screen will suffice.
 </p>
 <br/>